Project-YXKJ/SilverStarSCS.Docs/source/function/soft_start.rst

 Soft start
 ==========

-When beginning a new seam, within the number of soft start stitches :option:`O 01`, speed is determined by the pedal and limited to the soft start speed :option:`S 08`.
+When beginning a new seam, within the number of soft start stitches :option:`O01`, speed is determined by the pedal and limited to the soft start speed :option:`S08`.

 Quick reference
 ===============